-Abrasive flow Machining (AFM) technology is the latest machining method.
+Abrasive Flow Machining (AFM) is a state-of-the-art machining method.

-An abrasive medium (a flowable mixture of abrasive particles) to perform deburring, flashing, and rounding under pressure to reduce the waviness and roughness of the workpiece surface and achieve the precision of the processing.
+Abrasive Flow Machining (AFM) uses an abrasive medium, a flowable mixture of abrasive particles, to perform deburring, flashing, and rounding under pressure to improve the surface finish of the workpiece and achieve precise processing.

-The AFM method can also be applied to workpieces that are not satisfactory for drum, vibration, and other large-volume processing or that are subject to injury during processing.
+AFM is also effective for workpieces that are not suitable for drum, vibration, or other high-volume processing methods, or that are prone to damage during processing.

-Moreover, it is possible to effectively obtain the delamination which is removed after the electric discharge machining or the laser beam processing, and the residual stress remaining on the surface of the previous process.
+Additionally, AFM can effectively remove delamination after electric discharge machining or laser beam processing, as well as residual stress on the surface from previous processes.

 Machine tool composition

-The Dynaflow Abrasive Flow Process (AFM), developed by the United States and Dynetics of the State of Massachusetts, is a metal finishing process that forces the abrasive-containing media to reciprocate across the surface or bore of the workpiece.
+The Dynaflow Abrasive Flow Process (AFM), developed by Dynetics of Massachusetts in the United States, is a metal finishing process that uses abrasive-containing media to reciprocate across the surface or bore of the workpiece.

-Fifty years ago, when the AFM first appeared, it was mainly used to remove the burrs of the inner passages and intersecting parts that were difficult to reach in the metal parts.
+When the AFM was first introduced over 50 years ago, it was mainly used to remove burrs from the inner passages and complex intersections in metal parts.

-It is especially suitable for the processing of complex aerospace components made of difficult-to-machine alloy materials.
+It is particularly suited for processing complex aerospace components made of challenging-to-machine alloy materials.